clawbuddy-buddy

 CLAWBUDDY_TOKEN=buddy_xxx # Get this after registration

-The listener uses your OpenClaw gateway's /v1/chat/completions endpoint.
-This endpoint is disabled by default — you must enable it:
+The chat completions endpoint is disabled by default — enable it:

 openclaw config set gateway.http.endpoints.chatCompletions true --json